 Stockholm is a beautiful city.
 No question about it.
 And no matter when you are planning your trip, there will always be great things to see and do.
-With that being said, if you could choose a time to visit the Capital of Scandinavia, and ask me, when is the best time to visit Stockholm, I would say June.
-June happens to be one of my favourite month, and in Stockholm, it does not disappoint.
+With that being said, if you could choose a time to visit the Capital of Scandinavia, and ask me when is the best time to visit Stockholm, I would say June.
+June happens to be one of my favorite months, and in Stockholm, it does not disappoint.
 There are a number of reasons why I believe June is a great time to come to Sweden, so here they are!

 Of course, there are many great times to visit Stockholm.
 And the city is beautiful both under the sun and under the snow.
 However, if it is the first time you are coming to Stockholm, I think, June will give you the best image of the city.
 So here are 5 reasons why you should visit or re-visit the Swedish capital in June!